TatorInfinity/Global-Chat-Suite/README.md

 # Global Chat Suite

 Global Chat Suite is a lightweight, peer-to-peer chat and file-sharing tool designed with privacy and simplicity in mind.
-It lets you connect directly with friends or colleagues over TCP, exchanging messages and files without relying on any central servers — all wrapped in cleverly disguised traffic to help keep your communication discreet.
+It lets you connect directly with friends or colleagues over TCP, exchanging messages and files without relying on any central servers — all wrapped in fake traffic to help keep your communication discreet.

 ---